The Basics: Overview

 What types of birth control help prevent STDs?

-Next to abstinence (not having vaginal, anal, or oral sex), using a male condom made of latex is the best way to prevent some STDs, including HIV.
+Abstinence (not having vaginal, anal, or oral sex) is the only sure way to prevent STDs.

 Barrier methods used inside the vagina, like the female condom and diaphragm, can also lower the risk of some STDs.